savtemp/fs-journal/notes/WF-react.md

   --> pass these new props into the NewPost component to receive

 <!-- SECTION CHAPTER 18: FLEX-BOX COMPONENTS -->
+### Flex-Box in React Apps
+- in the index.js
+  --> everything in contained in the 'root' div

+- in the index.css
+  --> make the body display flex
+  --> add the 'root' id
+    => give this display flex
+    => give flex-grow to expand the available width (which is the whole page)

+  --> doing this allows the body and the 'root' div to be the same size

 <!-- SECTION CHAPTER 19: AXIOS API REQUESTS -->
+### Axios API Requests
+-

 <!-- SECTION CHAPTER 20: CUSTOM HOOKS -->
 <!-- SECTION CHAPTER 21: CONTEXT API & USE-CONTEXT HOOK -->
 <!-- SECTION CHAPTER 22: EASY PEASY REDUX -->